willcannotpaythebills/protocol3/README.md

 4. Build p3 using IDEA's Maven Projects view; View -> Tool Windows -> Maven Projects
 5. Open p3, then Lifestyle
 6. Double click install.
-7. An .jar file will be produced in /target called `p3-3-shaded.jar`
+7. A .jar file will be produced in /target called `p3-3-shaded.jar`
 8. Place this .jar in your plugins directory on your server.
 9. Kill yourself for using IntelliJ like a brainlet